RebornBeat/Hybrid-Isolation-Paradigm-HIP/README.md

 **Privacy Theory:** Provides foundations for privacy-by-architecture rather than privacy-by-policy approaches.

+**Quantum-Like Computation Theory:** Demonstrates that quantum-like computational properties emerge naturally from the elimination of coordination mechanisms, not from the addition of quantum-inspired features.

 ### Practical Contributions

 **Operating System Design:** Establishes new principles for OS architecture that transcend traditional limitations.